Upper School academics

 Through our wide range of academic offerings and our weekly guest speakers and excursions, students have the opportunity to encounter, explore, and experience a huge variety of career options.

 Our College and Career Counseling helps each student to build a resume specific to their goals, ensuring it is rich academically and in necessary extracurricular and service activities.

 The Georgia Department of Education has developed a minimum list of courses needed to graduate from high school.
-At The Foundry we want more than the minimum; we want subjects that give our students the opportunity to sample different careers and find their passions.
+At Foundry Academy we want more than the minimum; we want subjects that give our students the opportunity to sample different careers and find their passions.
 To that end, we offer classes from mechatronics, to finance, to graphic design, to creative writing.